 If menstrual headaches are causing migraines, they can be frightening and disturb your life.
 The more severe and chronic they are, the more destruction in your life.

 A first step is to start keeping records around your period so you can take them to your physician's appointment.
 S/he will look for a pattern.
 Your treatment will depend on your pattern, so this part is important.
-Here is my migraine diary if you'd like to print it out and use it.
+Join my mailing list for a copy of the migraine diary I use everyday.
+You can print it out and use it.

 Fifty percent of women that suffer migraines report that their menstrual cycle affects their headaches.
 The menstrual cycle reflects biological changes that occur in our bodies each month.
 These chemical changes effect every cell in our body, every minute of every day.